Continuing Education Registration Information

 Smoking & Tobacco Use Policy

-and Administrative Building (AAB).
-A copy of the entire smoking/tobacco use policy
+and is subject to further disciplinary action.
+A copy of the entire smoking/tobacco

 Cancellation announcements are made on most local radio and television stations.